BraniyaKz/botanicalleathers/README.md

 🌵 **III.
 The Fiber Path (Resilience & Climate)** Survive in deserts and tropics using structural fibers.
 Harvest **Pineapple Leaves** or **Cactus Fibers** to create a tough hide capable of rivaling animal leather.

+🌳 IV.
+The Cork Path (Engineering & Assembly)
+The pinnacle of botanical crafting.
+Collect the bark when stripping your Oak logs to extract a unique, resilient material.

+The Process: A realistic production chain.
+Bark must be soaked, dried, then bundled and steamed in a fire to gain elasticity.
+The Assembly: Unlike pastes, cork is worked in sheets.
+Use Resin to glue sheets together, and Linen to reinforce the huge hides (Vegetable Composite).

 ---

 ### ⚙️ Seamless Integration